-CONTEXT : MkIV 2020.08.02 13:40
+CONTEXT : MkIV 2020.11.28 13:18

-LUATFX Team: Hans Hagen, Hartmut Henkel, Taco Hoekwater, Luigi Scarso remark: LUAMETATEX development is mostly done by Hans Hagen and Alan Braslau, who love playing with the three languages involved.
-And as usual Mojca Miklavec make sure all compiles well on the buildbot infrastructure.
-Testing is done by CONTEXT developers and users.
+LUATEX Team: Hans Hagen, Hartmut Henkel, Taco Hoekwater, Luigi Scarso remark: LUAMETATEX development is mostly done by Hans Hagen and in adapting the macros to the new features Wolfgang Schuster, who knows the code inside-out is a instrumental.
+In the initial phase Alan Braslau, who love playing with the three languages did extensive testing and compiled for several platforms.
+Later Mojca Miklavec make sure all compiles well on the buildbot infrastructure.
+After the first release more users got involved in testing.
 Many thanks for their patience!
+The development also triggered upgrading of the wiki support infrastructure where Taco Hoekwater and Paul Mazaitis have teamed up.
+So, progress all around.

 remark: When there are non-intrusive features that also make sense in LUATEX, these will be applied in the experimental branch first, so that there is no interference with the stable release.
+However, given that in the meantime the code bases differs a lot, it is unlikely that much will trickle back.
+This is no real problem as there's not much demand for that anyway.

-remark: Most Context users seem always willing to keep up with the latest versions which means that LMTX is tested well.
+remark: Most CONTEXT users seem always willing to keep up with the latest versions which means that LMTX is tested well.
 We can therefore safely claim that end of 2019 the code has become quite stable.
-There are no complaints about performance (on my laptop this manual compiles at 22.5 pps with LMTX versus 20.7 pps for the LUATeX manual with MKIV).
+There are no complaints about performance (on my 2013 laptop this manual compiles at 24.5 pps with LMTX versus 20.7 pps for the LUATEX manual with MKIV).
+After updating some of the CONTEXT code to use recently added features by the end of 2020 I could do more than 25.5 pps but don't expect spectacular bumps in performance (I need a new machine for that to happen).
 Probably no one notices it, but memory consumption stepwise got reduced too.
 And ... the binary is still below 3 MegaBytes on all platforms.